PHANTOM-op/hh/Getting-Started.md

+## 🌀 Requirements
+There are some light requirements to using Vortex.
+These requirements are in place to help save resources.
+Your server must meet all of the requirements below, or Vortex will automatically leave your server.
+* **10 or more human members** - Vortex is a moderation bot, and if you have fewer than 10 people, why do you need a bot to moderate anything?
+* **More humans than bots** - Adding a lot of bots to a server just wastes resources, and making 'bot collection' servers is generally frowned upon.
+No server should need more bots than humans.
+* **Follow Discord's Terms of Service** - While not automatically detected, if a server is reported for ToS violations, Vortex may be manually removed.

 ## 🌀 Adding Vortex to Your Server
 The first step is to make sure that Vortex is actually on your server!
 To add a bot to your server, you must have the **Manage Server** permission on the server.
 If you do, you can click this link to add Vortex to your server: